 Marking your queen will be very helpful when you are just getting started.
 She can be hard to find at times.

-Most usually invest in a nuc instead of a full blown hive to start out.
-They are less expensive because there are less bees in them.
+Most usually invest in a nuc instead of a full-blown hive to start out.
+They are less expensive because there are fewer bees in them.

 However, if you lose a nuc in comparison to losing a hive there is obviously not as much loss occurring.
-So most decide to go with the nuc for financial reasons.
+Most decide to go with the nuc for financial reasons.
 They will come to you in a box like this, and you move the frames into your hive body.
-It is that easy to get started.
+It is easy to get started.